 Other times, great men simply fall for women who happen to have children!

-Lonely single moms face several challenges
+As a lonely single mom, you will face several challenges

 These are some reasons single moms might feel lonely: